nadim1044/Dart-Learning/README.md

 ## Abstract class

-Abstract class is used in Object orineted programmig language for abstraction and encapsulation.
+Abstract class is uses in Object orineted programmig language for abstraction and encapsulation.

 Points: